Teach the Bible to Kids in Fun Ways

 Whatever you do, don’t make devotions boring.
 The Bible is the most exciting book in the world.
 Not only does it contain role models in the form of heroes for all ages, but it also gives teens ethical dilemmas to discuss in order to help them hone their value system.

 One dad told about the commentary on the book of Proverbs he created with his sons.
 Sheets of paper were all laid out on the table with headings like “speech,” “money,” “listening,” “discipline,” and “guy/girl relationships.”
 Then as Dad read a chapter they’d identify any verses that could appear on one of their pages.
 They’d ask, “How does this verse apply to teens, the family, or to life in general?”
 They never published the commentary but the process helped get the wisdom of Proverbs into the hearts of these boys.

-It doesn’t take long to have a Family Time like this but it does take some planning.
+It doesn’t take long to have a Family Time like this, don’t under estimate the power of time invested into your family spiritually.
+It does, however take some planning.
 Just 20-30 minutes a week of scheduled together time produces lessons that you can come back to over and over again informally for months.
 The message you’re teaching your children is that the Bible is exciting and relevant for their lives.
 That message, in their own language, will last forever.